Authorization for delivery for registered letters

-- The “Registered” product is not covered in the postal legislation; from a legal perspective, registered letters only have to fulfil the requirement of proof of delivery.
+- The “Registered” product is not covered in the postal legislation; from a legal perspective, registered letters only have to fulfil the requirement of confirmation of receipt.

-- Proof of delivery may either be provided against signature or against authorization for delivery.
+- Confirmation of receipt may either be provided against signature or against authorization for delivery.

 - Within this legal framework, Swiss Post is free to develop the product further.